 src attribute a Chartio endpoint appended with a JWT.

-Your organization secret is used during the JWT generation to secure the JWT from tampering using the HMAC256 signature mechanism.
-The secret is unique for your organization and needs to be kept secret to assure that embedding requests cannot be tampered with or spoofed.
-The organization secret can be viewed by organization owners by navigating to Settings > Embedding.
-It can also be reset from this page if it is ever leaked.
+Your organization’s Embed Secret is used during the JWT generation to secure the JWT from tampering using the HMAC256 signature mechanism.
+The Embed Secret is unique for your organization and needs to be kept secret to assure that embedding requests cannot be tampered with or spoofed.

 The payload, though obscured via the JWT base64 encoding, is not cryptographically secure.
-While payload data cannot be tampered with without access to the organization secret, sensitive data (e.g. SSNs) should not be included in the payload.
+While payload data cannot be tampered with without access to the organization Embed Secret, sensitive data (e.g., SSNs) should not be included in the payload.

-To revoke end user access to embedded dashboards at any time, reset your organization secret.
-To do this, visit the Embedding settings page and click the Reset Secret button.
-Please note, this will immediately invalidate embedding requests encoded with the old secret for all dashboards across your entire organization.
+To revoke end user access to embedded dashboards at any time, reset your organization’s Embed Secret.
+To do this, visit your organization’s Embedding page and click the Reset Secret button.
+Please note, this immediately invalidates embedding requests encoded with the old Embed Secret for all dashboards across your entire organization.

 By default, we expire JWTs at 24 hours from the

 iat value for you or require you to include it in your payload.
-You can lower the expiration time using the
+You can lower the expiration time by changing the

-exp JWT value however we will always cap the upper bound at 24 hours.
+exp JWT value in the JWT’s payload; however, we’ll always cap the upper bound at 24 hours.
 This is to limit the downside of an end user looking at your HTML source in the browser and distributing the iframe

 The URL length of the payload cannot exceed that which browsers support, which is 2,038 characters for Internet Explorer.
-This means there are roughly 1,700 characters available for dashboard variable definitions, which is more than enough for most applications.
+This means there are roughly 1,700 characters available for Dashboard Control definitions, which is more than enough for most applications.

-Native UI elements (Date Sliders, Dropdowns, etc.) and dashboard Drilldowns are disabled for embedded dashboards using Embedding 1.0.
+Chartio’s native UI elements (Date Sliders, Dropdowns, etc.) and dashboard Drilldowns are disabled for embedded dashboards using the old version.
 This functionality is instead replaced with the more flexible

-env variables in the JWT payload which allows robust filter and drill capabilities based on UI elements native to the embedding application.
+env parameter in the JWT payload, which allows robust filter and drill capabilities based on UI elements native to the embedding application.

-We can allow for 1 iframe, or embedded dashboard, per site page.
+We can allow for one iframe (i.e., one embedded dashboard) per site page.
 If you’d like to embed multiple dashboards within your site, dashboards should be embedded within different pages.
 These can then be linked within dashboards or on your page via a menu or toggle.

-On your dashboard’s embedding settings page, organization owners can see the number of times each dashboard has been embedded.
+On your organization’s Embedding page, organization owners can see the number of times each dashboard has been embedded.
 This number corresponds to the number of times a dashboard has been requested for embedding with a completely new JWT and represents the number of times the queries associated with a dashboard have been sent to your database.
 If this number seems high, you may want to look into caching to avoid unnecessary load on your database.

 Queries relating to an embedded dashboard are only run when the iframe

-src urls by requesting them server side before end users ever request the urls.
+src URLs by requesting them server-side before end users ever request the URLs.
 This will eliminate any loading time end users would have had to endure waiting for the queries to complete.
-This is not required however, and the mechanism you choose to build this cache is entirely up to you (e.g. lazy load, batch job, etc.).
+However, this is not required, and the mechanism you choose to build this cache is entirely up to you (e.g., lazy load, batch job, etc.).